H-1B Visa Stamping in India | Latest News, Documents & Process

 3. Pay the visa fee

-4. Schedule appointments for biometric screening and the visa interview.
+4. Schedule appointments for biometric screening and the visa interview

-Rescheduling Appointments: While there is provision for rescheduling, it is usually limited and should be done with consideration of the potential impact on your visa processing timeline.
+Rescheduling Appointments: While there is a provision for rescheduling, it is usually limited and should be done with consideration of the potential impact on your visa processing timeline.

 Emergency Appointments: In certain urgent situations, it’s possible to request an expedited appointment.
 However, these are granted only under specific circumstances and require sufficient documentation to support the urgency of the application.